Recreating the Clipboard: A Step-by-Step Design Tutorial

 • Adjusting anchor points and handles allow for precision in reshaping parts of the graphic.
 This comes in handy in fine-tuning parts of the image, like aligning the jacket with the clipboard or adjusting the shape of the shoe.

-In this video, we'll be recreating the clipboard.
-So let's start by zooming in on the clipboard and we'll be using the pen tool to recreate this.
+In this video, we'll recreate the clipboard.
+So let's start by zooming in on the clipboard, and we'll be using the pen tool to recreate this.

-To do this, we'll go to the pen tool and we'll simply recreate this clipboard.
-Dragging over and we'll create a rectangle.
-We'll close off the rectangle then hit V and with the clipboard selected, let's hit CTRL C to copy it and we'll then delete it.
+To do this, we'll go to the pen tool and simply recreate this clipboard.
+Dragging over, we'll create a rectangle.
+We'll close off the rectangle, then hit V. With the clipboard selected, press CTRL+C to copy it, then delete it.

 Remember, it's still on our computer's clipboard.
-We'll now select the clipboard behind and hit delete.
-From here, we can hit CTRL shift V to paste our new clipboard in place.
+Now, select the clipboard behind and hit delete.
+From here, we can press CTRL+Shift+V to paste our new clipboard in place.

 Next, let's move the hand in front of the clipboard.
-To do this, we'll hit CTRL shift close brackets and we now have our clipboard in place.
+To do this, press CTRL+Shift+Close Brackets, and we now have our clipboard in place.
 However, we have a little bit of a gap on the bottom.

 Adobe Illustrator Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.